auctoyahcallamitty/telegram_utilities/README.md

 7. Scrape and send message to users
 8. Send messages using a alreay scraped members csv based on usernames

 This can be used on windows.
-If you need to run this on a mac or a Linux please contact me before buying
+If you need to run this on a mac or a Linux please contact me before buying.
 If you have your specific requirements I can make the modifications according to that.
-Please contact me to get a demo or more details.
+Please contact me to get a demo.

 ## How to buy ❔
 The price of this tool would be $25.
 You can buy the program from here.
 After you make the payment you'll receive the program to the email that you entered at the payment.
 If you want to make the payment with crypto or with something else please contact me.

 <a href="https://www.buymeacoffee.com/shandev4/e/94861" target="_blank"><img src="./assets/buy.png" alt="Buy" style="height: 50px !important;" ></a>